University of Queensland

-The University of Queensland is a public research university located primarily in Brisbane, the capital city of the Australian state of Queensland.
-Founded in 1909 by the Queensland parliament, UQ is one of the six sandstone universities, an informal designation of the oldest university in each state.
-UQ is also a founding member of edX, Australia's leading Group of Eight and the international research-intensive Association of Pacific Rim Universities.
+The University of Queensland (UQ) is a public research university located primarily in Brisbane, the capital city of the Australian state of Queensland.
+Established in 1909 by an act of the Queensland Parliament, UQ is one of the six sandstone universities; an informal designation for the oldest university in each state.
+UQ is also a founding member of edX, the Group of Eight and the international research-intensive Association of Pacific Rim Universities.

 The main St Lucia campus occupies much of the riverside inner suburb of St Lucia, southwest of the Brisbane central business district.
 Other UQ campuses and facilities are located throughout Queensland, the largest of which are the Gatton campus and the Herston campus, notably including the Mayne Medical School.
 UQ's overseas establishments include UQ North America office in Washington D.C., and the UQ-Ochsner Clinical School in Louisiana, United States.

 The university offers associate, bachelor, master, doctoral, and higher doctorate degrees through a college, a graduate school, and six faculties.
 UQ incorporates over one hundred research institutes and centres offering research programs, such as the Institute for Molecular Bioscience, Boeing Research and Technology Australia Centre, the Australian Institute for Bioengineering and Nanotechnology, and the UQ Dow Centre for Sustainable Engineering Innovation.
 Recent notable research of the university include pioneering the invention of the HPV vaccine that prevents cervical cancer, developing a COVID-19 vaccine that was in human trials, and the development of high-performance superconducting MRI magnets for portable scanning of human limbs.

-UQ counts two Nobel laureates (Peter C. Doherty and John Harsanyi), over a hundred Olympians winning numerous gold medals, and 117 Rhodes Scholars among its alumni and former staff.
-UQ's alumni also include University of California, San Francisco Chancellor Sam Hawgood, the first female Governor-General of Australia Dame Quentin Bryce, former President of King's College London Ed Byrne, member of United Kingdom's Prime Minister Council for Science and Technology Max Lu, Oscar and Emmy awards winner Geoffrey Rush, triple Grammy Award winner Tim Munro, former CEO and chairman of Dow Chemical Andrew N. Liveris, and current director of multiple organisations including IBM.
+UQ counts two Nobel laureates (Peter C. Doherty, a UQ graduate, and John Harsanyi, though neither prize was awarded while they were at UQ), over a hundred Olympians who have won numerous gold medals, and over a hundred Rhodes Scholars among its alumni and former staff.
+UQ's alumni also include University of California, San Francisco Chancellor Sam Hawgood; the first female Governor-General of Australia, Dame Quentin Bryce; former President of King's College London, Ed Byrne; member of the United Kingdom's Prime Minister's Council for Science and Technology, Max Lu; Oscar, Tony and Primetime Emmy Award winner Geoffrey Rush; triple Grammy Award winner Tim Munro; former CEO and chairman of Dow Chemical, Andrew N. Liveris; and current director of multiple organisations including IBM.